DevDynamoImran/animated_website/README.md

-in this website we only use html and css .first project animated
+in this website we only use html and css .first animated project.